Wind-WindKids/winding/samples/sophieandwind/winter.md

 --
 savior_flight: spread, portrait-oriented, image
 --
 They were getting the hang of it and practicing landings.
-One time, on a glide to final, Sophie closed her eyes for a moment — to give a quick prayer — like many people do when landing.
+One time, on a glide to final,
+Sophie closed her eyes for a moment — a quick wish for luck — like many people do when landing.

-Somehow the Dragon noticed.
-Its voice cut in, calm but firm:
+The plane drifted off the centerline, and she heard, calm but firm:
 “I have control.
 Aborting the approach.”

 The engine surged, the nose lifted, and the eGull climbed away.